Category:

 What are microinteractions in interface design?

-What is the relationship between interaction design and Human-Computer Interaction?
+How is user interaction design different from Human-Computer Interaction?

 Author